Walan-ben/Better-RK-forum/README.md

 * filters to the forum index.
 * filters to the search pages for new posts.
 * a filter of ignored accounts to the reading pages of the topics.
-* *new in v0.6:* display a new posts icons on the forum index.
+* display a new posts icons on the forum index.
+* *new in v0.7 :* buttons to use additional tags in posts edition (spoiler, char, center,...) (inspired by a script from jdOrandin)

 ## Usage